Ahmed-Jedidi/ModelContextProtocol/README.md

 ---
 # Python MCP Server & Client Implementation

-A reference implementation of the **Model Context Protocol (MCP)** featuring a FastMCP server, an LLM-powered client (Claude), and automated integration testing.
+A reference implementation of the **Model Context Protocol (MCP)** featuring a FastMCP server, an LLM-powered client (Claude), and a comprehensive testing suite.

-This project demonstrates how to connect a Large Language Model (Anthropic Claude) to local tools (file creation) using the MCP standard.
+This project demonstrates how to connect a Large Language Model (Anthropic Claude) to local tools (file creation) using the MCP standard, with workflows for both integration and unit testing.
 <img width="1900" height="875" alt="image" src="https://github.com/user-attachments/assets/38a42296-c5fd-441f-9f86-2298645d4d4d" />

 ## 📂 Project Structure